Azure-Samples/ms-identity-java-webapi/README.md

 - Replace *Enter_the_Application_Id_here* with the **Application (client) ID**.
 - Replace *Enter_the_Client_Secret_Here* with the **key value** noted earlier.
 - Replace *OboApi* with the API exposed in the `Web Api app` **(api://{clientId})**.

+#### Configure known client applications for service (java-webapi)

+For the middle tier web API (`java-webapi`) to be able to call the downstream web APIs, the user must grant the middle tier permission to do so in the form of consent.
+However, since the middle tier has no interactive UI of its own, you need to explicitly bind the client app registration in Azure AD, with the registration for the web API.
+This binding merges the consent required by both the client and middle tier into a single dialog, which will be presented to the user by the client for the first time when the user signs-in.
+You can do so by adding the "Client ID" of the client app, to the manifest of the web API in the `knownClientApplications` property.
+Here's how:

+In the [Azure portal](https://portal.azure.com), navigate to your `java-webapi` app registration:

+- In the Application menu blade, select **Manifest**.
+- Find the attribute **knownClientApplications** and add your client application's(`java-webapp`) **Application (client) Id** as its element.
+- Click **Save**.

 ### Step 4: Run the applications